vladmandic/automatic/README.md

 ### **Collab**

-- We'd love to have additional maintainers with full admin rights.
+- We'd love to have additional maintainers (with comes with full repo rights).
 If you're interested, ping us!
-- In addition to general cross-platform code, desire is to have a lead for each of the main platforms.
+- In addition to general cross-platform code, desire is to have a lead for each of the main platforms
-This should be fully cross-platform, but we'd really love to have additional contributors and/or maintainers to join and help lead the efforts on different platforms.
+This should be fully cross-platform, but we'd really love to have additional contributors and/or maintainers to join and help lead the efforts on different platforms

 ### **Credits**